LanceJZ/Asteroids-Reimagined/README.md

 Death Star now spawns at random location, direction.
 Enemy Two that lays mines, now can spawn more than one at a time in later waves.
 Changed Fighter/Fighter Pairs behavior.
+Total rework of Drop chance of Power Ups.
+Now way more drops on first wave.
+Fewer drops over all past that, and fewer Purple/Full Power Ups.
+New life score amount now 2 * Wave * 10000 after the first new life.